List of Teenage Mutant Ninja Turtles characters: Wyrm

+In the Archie Comics, Wyrm is a flatworm who was exposed to mutagen that was spilled by Bebop and Rocksteady.
+He ended up fighting Scumbug during his fight with the Teenage Mutant Ninja Turtles.

+Wyrm the 2012 TV series, voiced by Dwight Schultz.
+This version is a worm-like creature, one of the three known reality-bending creature, and a Creator of Chaos who was put into a fifth-dimensional prison years ago.
+When granting wishes, he has three rules: a wish has to be shared, cannot be used to gain more wishes, and cannot be used to harm Wyrm.

+In the IDW continuity, Wyrm was the result of a group of flatworms being mutated into one mutant.

+Wyrm appears in Tales of the Teenage Mutant Ninja Turtles, voiced by Fred Tatasciore.
+This version is an earthworm who is among the mass-produced creations of Dr. Jordan Perry.

 Darius Dun

 Darius Dun is one of the main villains of Fast Forward in the 2003 animated series and later a minor villain in the IDW comics.

 In the "Fast Forward" series, Darius Dunn is the uncle, legal guardian, and only relative of Cody Jones who works as the CEO of O'Neil Tech following the death of his parents.
 He also contracted the Kanabo warlord Sh'Okanabo to create for him the Dark Turtles who are made from the DNA of the Ninja Turtles and the Kanabo.

 In the IDW comics, Darius Dun is the financier and benefactor of the Street Phantoms.

 Street Phantoms

 The Street Phantoms are a hi-tech group of criminals who appear in the Fast Forward series and later in the IDW comics.

 In the IDW comics, the Street Phantoms work as the enforcers of Darius Dun.

 Jammerhead

 Jammerhead is the leader of the Street Phantoms in the 2003 animated series and as Jammer in the IDW comics.